loco-rs/loco/docs/8_workers.md

 # Workers

-`rustyrails` integrates with a full blown background job processing framework: `sidekiq-rs`.
+`loco` integrates with a full blown background job processing framework: `sidekiq-rs`.
 You can enqueue jobs in a similar ergonomics as Rails' _ActiveJob_, and have a similar scalable processing model to perform these background jobs.

 ## Using workers